reactjs/react.dev/beta/src/content/learn/add-react-to-an-existing-project.md

 <Note>

-**You need to install [Node.js](https://nodejs.org/en/) for local development.** Although you can try React online or on a simple HTML page, realistically most JavaScript tooling you'll want to use for development requires Node.js.
+**You need to install [Node.js](https://nodejs.org/en/) for local development.** Although you can [try React](/learn/installation#try-react) online or with a simple HTML page, realistically most JavaScript tooling you'll want to use for development requires Node.js.

 </Note>